MushroomFleet/Pan-Vertical-UV/README.md

 - Your GPU might be running out of memory - try processing a shorter video
 - Close other GPU-intensive applications while running Video Panner
-- Try reducing batch size by processing videos one at a time
+- Try processing videos one at a time
 - Make sure your system isn't switching to integrated graphics
 - Check if your CUDA version matches the cupy package version
 - As a last resort, disable CUDA by manually downgrading to `opencv-python` instead of `opencv-contrib-python`